 Is This Bird a Fledgling?

-- Flight feathers on the wings and tail that look significantly shorter than they will on adult birds.
-These larger feathers are take the longest for young birds to grow out, and even after these birds have left the nest their wings and tail may have a stubby or stunted appearance.
+Flight feathers on a fledgling's wings and tail look significantly shorter than they will on adult birds.
+These larger feathers take the longest to grow out, and even after these birds have left the nest their wings and tail may have a stubby or stunted appearance.
 Their feathers could also appear uneven or rumpled.

-- Bills that look larger or more brightly colored than on adult birds.
+A fledgling's bill often looks larger or more brightly colored than an adult bird's bill.
 A young bird has a very bright gape to attract attention when their parents bring food to the nest, and even after fledglings have left the nest, that color takes some time to fade.
 At the same time, however, other colors, such as brightly colored legs or bare skin patches, may be duller on fledgling birds.

-- Uncertain flight skills such as difficulties with takeoffs, landings or distance flight.
+Young birds have uncertain flight skills such as difficulties with takeoffs, landings, quick turns, or distance flight.
 Fledglings are capable of flying but don't yet have a lot of practice, so they may seem clumsy or reluctant to fly, even if closely approached.
 As they practice, however, they will quickly gain more skill for smoother, more coordinated flight.

-- Attentive parents.
-When young fledglings first leave the nest, their parents will remain nearby and will return frequently to feed the youngster.
+When young fledglings first leave the nest, their parents will remain nearby and will return frequently to feed the youngster, and the young bird may cry and beg when the parents are near.
 It may seem that the baby bird has been abandoned, but in fact the parents are well aware of their chick and are taking care of it.